 23. Scribendi

-Scribendi has a lot of editing and proofreading job opportunities available.
+Scribendi has a lot of job opportunities available for editing and proofreading.
 You can find on-site as well as off-site work.

 24. WordsRU

-WordsRU requires you to have a Master’s degree, Ph.D., or equivalent professional experience in any academic discipline.
-Be proficient in MS word and have at least two years of experience in proofreading.
+WordsRU requires a Master’s degree, Ph.D., or equivalent professional experience in any academic discipline.
+Be proficient in MS Word and have at least two years of experience in proofreading.

 25. Wordadvice

-Wordadvice hires those editors who have two years of editing experience.
-If you have the required skills, you can get hired for proofreading work.
+Wordadvice hires editors who have two years of experience editing.
+You can get hired for proofreading work if you have the required skills.

 26. Flex Jobs

 File jobs are a great place to find remote jobs, and proofreading jobs are one of them.
-The only catch is that you have to pay a monthly fee of $15 for membership.
+The only catch is that you must pay a monthly fee of $15 for membership.
 You can cancel it anytime you want.

 26. Fiverr.com

 Fiverr.com is also a great place to get started as a proofreader.
-It provides legitimate proofreading jobs online for a beginner.
+It provides legitimate online proofreading jobs for beginners.

 27. Proofread Now